thuliteio/getdoks.org/content/blog/doks-v04/index.md

     collapsibleSidebar = true
 ```

-You now have the option to let Doks auto generate the section menu from the directory folder (tree) structure (no manual configuration needed and respects set weight).

-The auto generated section menu is available for both the collapsibile section menu and the default one.
+You now have the option to let Doks auto generate the section menu from the directory folder (tree) structure.
+No manual configuration needed and respects set weight.
+Available for both the collapsibile section menu and the default one.

 [Menus →]({{< relref "docs/recipes/menus#configure" >}})